danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-21-generate-a-game-board-map-from-a-bitmap.md

 }
 ```

-In this example, I have reduced the number of parameters in the `Tile` constructor,
-to make the code easier to read.
+I have reduced the number of constructor parameters in this code to make it easier to read.

-In the game, the `Tile` constructor uses the provided color to set the `Image`,
-`Type` and `Tint` of the tile.
-However, since this is specific to my game, I decided
-to leave the constructor out of this post.
+The `Tile` constructor uses the provided color to set its `Image`,  `Type` and `Tint`.
+However, since it's specific to my game, I decided to leave the constructor out of this post.

 ## Step 3: Divide the board tiles into rooms

-Once the board has been given a grid of tiles, the engine divides tiles into rooms,
-using three functions.
+Once a board has a grid of tiles, the engine divides them into rooms, using three functions.

 `InitializeRooms` makes sure that all tiles are handled at least once: